jailjones/katacoda-scenarios/session-02-Angus/volume-step2.md

 Examine the NGINX logs with:

-`kubectl logs pod-with-no-volumes -c webserver`
+`kubectl logs pod-emptyDir-volume -c webserver`

 Enter the NGINX container using exec:

-`kubectl TODO pod-with-no-volumes -c webserver bash -l`
+`kubectl TODO pod-emptyDir-volume -c webserver bash -l`

 ### 2b.
 Shell

 The busybox image is a minimal Linux shell, which we'll use for debugging:

-`kubectl logs pod-with-no-volumes -c shell`
+`kubectl logs pod-emptyDir-volume -c shell`

 ## 3. Connect the Containers with a Volume